unicodeveloper/laravel-paystack/README.md

 `Paystack::getPaymentData()` - This function calls the verification methods and ensure it is a valid transction else it throws an exception.

+## Todo

+* Charge Returning Customers
+* Add Comprehensive Tests
+* Implement Transaction Dashboard to see all of the transactions in your laravel app

 ## Contributing

 Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.